XXY (film): Plot

-Alex Kraken is a 15-year-old intersex person, born with both male and female genitals, who has been living and presenting herself as female and using medicines to suppress masculine features, such as a beard, and to attempt to have more feminine features.
-At the time of the movie, Alex has recently stopped taking her medication without telling her parents, which will cause her masculine features to begin to develop more.
+Alex Kraken is a 15-year-old intersex person, born with both male and female genitalia, who has been living as a female and taking medication to suppress masculine physical traits.
+At the beginning of the film, Alex stopped taking her medication without telling her parents, which would allow her masculine physical traits to begin developing.

-Alex's parents moved with her from Argentina to a village by the sea in Uruguay, to avoid the society's discriminatory views and strict gender expectations.
-They wanted to help shelter her from bullying she was experiencing.
-Her father, Néstor Kraken, is a marine biologist who has written a book on sexuality and makes a living treating wounded animals found by fishermen.
-Her mother, Suli, invites friends from Argentina: a surgeon, his wife and teenage son Álvaro.
-The purpose, unknown to Néstor and Alex, is to discuss the possibilities of sex reassignment surgery, with Suli quietly hoping that Alex will decide to be female and go through with a surgery in the beginning.
+Alex's parents moved with her from Argentina to a village by the sea in Uruguay to avoid discrimination and rigid gender expectations.
+They hoped to shelter her from the bullying.
+Her father, Néstor Kraken, is a marine biologist who treats wounded animals found by fishermen.
+Her mother, Suli, invites friends from Argentina: a surgeon, his wife, and their teenage son, Álvaro.
+The purpose of the visit, unknown to Néstor and Alex, is to discuss the possibility of sex reassignment surgery, as Suli hopes that Alex will decide to continue living as female and undergo all of the procedure.

-The introduction of the relationship between Alex and Álvaro further complicates the drama of the movie.
-When Alex asks Álvaro directly if he would like to have sex, she is initially denied, but Álvaro later follows her from the beach and she seduces him.
-She begins to have anal intercourse with him (with her as the penetrative partner), and while Álvaro is surprised he does not stop Alex.
-Nestor catches sight of them through the door and they stop, and Alvaro rushes out feeling conflicted and still in a panic at the unexpected reversal in sexual roles.
-When Alex later apologizes, Álvaro reveals that he liked it and has no bad feelings towards her.
+During the visit, Alex and Álvaro begin a relationship.
+When Alex asks Álvaro if he would like to have sex, he initially refuses, but later follows her from the beach.
+They then have a sexual encounter, during which Alex takes the penetrative role.
+Néstor catches sight of them through the door, and they stop. Álvaro then rushes out.
+When Alex later apologizes, Álvaro tells her that he did not dislike the experience at all.

-This scene opens the dialogue for the audience about gender roles and allows both characters, Alex and Álvaro, a chance to question their own identities and desires. Álvaro is raised by fairly conservative parents, and towards the end of the movie his father even expresses the desire that he hoped his son was not gay.
-However, Álvaro begins to question himself because he enjoyed the sexual experience with Alex even though Alex was performing anal sex on him.
-He is exploring his own gender and sexual identity within the confines of his parents' expectations, which contrasts with Alex's character who receives her parents' support about her situation.